Khaled Hosseini: Early life

 Hosseini was born on March 4, 1965, in Kabul, Afghanistan, the eldest of five children.
 His father, Nasser, worked as a diplomat for the Ministry of Foreign Affairs in Kabul while his mother worked as a Persian language teacher at a girls' high school; both originate from Herat.
 Regarding his ethnicity, Hosseini stated, "I'm not pure anything.
 There's a Pashtun part of me, a Tajik part of me."
 His mother's family is believed to be from the Mohammadzai tribe of Pashtuns.
 Hosseini describes his upbringing as privileged.
 He spent eight years of his childhood in the upper class Wazir Akbar Khan neighborhood in Kabul.
 Hosseini does not recall his sister, Raya, ever suffering discrimination for being a female, and he remembers Kabul as "a growing, thriving, cosmopolitan city", where he regularly flew kites with his cousins.

 In 1970, Hosseini and his family moved to Iran where his father worked for the Embassy of Afghanistan in Tehran.
 In 1973, Hosseini's family returned to Kabul, and Hosseini's youngest brother was born in July of that year.
 In 1976, when Hosseini was 11 years old, his father secured a job in Paris, France, and moved the family there.
 They were unable to return to Afghanistan because of the April 1978 Saur Revolution in which the People's Democratic Party of Afghanistan (PDPA) seized power.
 In 1980, shortly after the start of the Soviet–Afghan War, they sought political asylum in the United States and made their residence in San Jose, California.
-Hosseini, then aged 15, did not speak English when he first arrived in the United States.
+When Hosseini initially came to the United States, he was fifteen years old and could not speak English.
 He describes the experience as "a culture shock" and "very alienating".

 Despite their distance from the country's turmoil, the family was aware of the situations faced by a number of their friends and relatives.
 Hosseini explained:

-Education
+Education and medical career

-Hosseini graduated from Independence High School in San Jose in 1984 and enrolled at Santa Clara University, where he earned a bachelor's degree in biology in 1988.
-The following year, he entered the University of California San Diego School of Medicine, where he earned his M.D. in 1993.
-He completed his residency in internal medicine at Cedars-Sinai Medical Center in Los Angeles in 1997.
-He practiced medicine for over ten years, until a year and a half after the release of The Kite Runner.
+Hosseini graduated from Independence High School in San Jose in 1984 and enrolled at Santa Clara University, where he graduated with a bachelor's degree in biology in 1988.
+The following year, he enrolled in the University of California, San Diego School of Medicine, where he graduated with his M.D. in 1993.
+In 1997, he finished his internal medicine residency at Los Angeles' Cedars-Sinai Medical Centre.
+Up to a year and a half after The Kite Runner's publication, he spent more than ten years practicing medicine.